How to Make DIY Wooden Drawer Pulls with Dowel Rods and Plumbing Tees

 - clamp on bench vise

-TIP: You could also use acrylic rods for this project and make elegant aryclic drawer pulls the same way I made these wooden drawer pulls.
-(I'm assuing that THESE 5/8" acrylic rods will work just the same)
+TIP: You could also use acrylic rods for this project and make elegant acrylic drawer pulls the same way I made these wooden drawer pulls.
+(I’m assuming that THESE 5/8″ acrylic rods will work just the same)

 Step-by-step DIY drawer pulls instructions

-Steps 1 to 3 are for those of you who want to change the copper color.
-I love both and made both.
-For our kitchen’s existing hardware, I needed it to be champagne bronze and those are the ones I spray painted.
+For different finishes, check out steps 1 to 3, where I change the copper color to gold.
+I love both.
+For our kitchen’s existing hardware, I needed it to be champagne bronze, and those are the ones I spray-painted.

 - Use fine-grit sandpaper to rough up the metal before priming.